 Extended Reality (XR) Applications: XR applications often use small images or icons over real-world views.
 The efficiency of these small images can be useful for maintaining XR application performance

 Requirements

+Below is a list of tentative requirements that will be discussed by the group in subsequent meetings:

 Header Size Reduction: The primary requirement is to substantially reduce the HEIF header size for small images, aiming for a size considerably less than the current 300 bytes.